The Floyd Rose-Fernandes Connection

 Fernandes (a Japanese marketing/distribution company) outsources the actual metalwork to one or more Japanese factories, Gotoh possibly being one of them if not the main one.

 Late 1981: Fernandes begins supplying complete units and parts, manufactured in Japan and shipped to Floyd Rose in the United States.
-When the FRT-1 becomes the FRT-3 Rose sends wax molds to Fernandes to use.
+When the FRT-1 becomes the FRT-3 Rose sends wax molds to Fernandes to manufacture them.

-January 1982.
-Floyd Rose meets Kramer executives at the 1982 NAMM show.
+February 1982.
+Floyd Rose meets Kramer executives at the 1982 Winter NAMM show.

 Early 1982: Eddie Van Halen uses the FRT-3 but is not happy with having to unlock the nut to retune mid-performance.
 He suggests to Rose to put fine tuners on the bridge end, like a violin or cello.

-October 1982: Eddie Van Halen signs with Kramer during the Van Halen "Hide Your Sheep" tour.
+October 1982: Eddie Van Halen commits to signing with Kramer during the ongoing Van Halen "Hide Your Sheep" tour.

-End of 1982: Eddie Van Halen tests the final Floyd Rose design during the last few months of the tour, a design he has made two key contributions to but gets no credit for.
+End of 1982: Eddie Van Halen tests the final Floyd Rose design with angled tail during the last few months of the tour, a design he has made two key contributions to but eventually gets no credit for.

 1983 - 1985: Floyd Rose partners with Kramer, Kramer pushes Fernandes out

-The final double-locking tremolo with fine tuners is production-ready.
-Floyd Rose tremolos are to be exclusively fitted to Kramer guitars.
+Early 1983: The final double-locking tremolo with fine tuners is production-ready.
+Rose and Kramer agree that Floyd Rose tremolos are to be exclusively fitted to Kramer guitars.

-Kramer has a long history with Schaller and doesn't want to use Fernandes.
-They bring in Schaller and sideline Fernandes despite Fernandes having an active contract.
+Early 1983: Kramer has a long history with Schaller and doesn't want to use Fernandes.
+They bring in Schaller and decide to sideline Fernandes despite Fernandes having an active contract and having done all the work.
+Fernandes is not informed.

-March 1983: While Schaller is preparing for production, Kramer gets local company Hansen Metalworks to do an interim run of 800 units for Kramer's new 1983 guitar lineup.
+March 1983: While Schaller is preparing for production of the final Floyd Rose design, Kramer gets local company Hansen Metalworks to do an interim run of 800 units for Kramer's new 1983 U.S. guitar lineup.

-~September 1983: Six months after the deal is struck with Schaller, Schaller begins manufacturing Floyd Rose tremolos for Kramer.
+~September 1983: Six months after the deal is struck between Kramer and Schaller, Schaller begins manufacturing Floyd Rose tremolos for Kramer.
+While the same design as the Japanese prototype, there are cosmetic and manufacturing differences.

 End of 1983: Fernandes finds out about the Schaller double-locking tremolo with angled tail and fine tuners.
 According to a former Fernandes employee: 「シュラーが先に動いていることを知ったのは後のことだった。完全に準備不足だった。」 Translated: "We only learned later that Schaller had already started production.
 We were completely unprepared.”